jarrodmillman/rcsds/standard/git-intro.rst

    :width: 60%
    :alt: Credit: ProGit book, by Scott Chacon, CC License.

+   The result of merging the iss53 branch into the master branch.
+At this point, you could safely delete the iss53 branch, which would result in removing the label iss53 pointing to commit C5.
    Credit: ProGit book, by Scott Chacon, CC License.

 Let's now illustrate all of this with a concrete example.
 Let's get our